 Where to find actionable data when you aren’t a data analyst

 Sometimes it’s hard to access company data when you aren’t specifically in charge of it.
-That’s okay, there are plenty of other places you can look to gather data points — many of them are public.
+That’s okay, as there are plenty of other places you can look to gather data points, many of which are public.

-The pieces of information you’ll be looking for here will be largely qualitative, such as quotes and observations.
-However, you can organize those to discover qualitative insights, such as how many customers complained about the lack of X feature.
+The information you’ll be looking for will be largely qualitative, such as quotes and observations.
+However, you can organize those to discover quantitative insights, such as how many customers complained about the lack of X feature.

 Let’s kick off with where to start looking.